Glasswing Butterfly (Greta oto) Spanish name: Espejitos

 Adults have scaly antennae and an elegantly thin, brown body powering the delicate, clear wings (the veins in their wings are visible).
 Males have an additional feature to their wings: on the hind wing is a small plume of fine hairs that stay tucked under the overlap of the forewing most of the time.
 These become helpful in courtship.

-Biology and Natural History Costa Rica is crisscrossed by migrations of 64 species of glasswings.
-This species, Greta oto, is one of the most abundant ones and is spotted more often than some of its relatives.
+Biology and Natural History This species, Greta oto, is one of the most abundant ones and is spotted more often than some of its relatives in Central America.
 It can be found all year long, but month to month a population may fluctuate.
 An individual G. oto may travel as far as 12 km in a single day while it is migrating.

 As an adult, this butterfly drinks the nectar of certain flowers (Asteraceae and Boraginaceae).
 The glasswing’s body absorbs chemicals from the nectar which make the glasswing taste unpleasant enough to discourage predators from eating it.
 The butterfly also uses the alkaloids to produce sex pheromones.